FabianReister/drawio-latex/README.md

 or you might want to explicitly add them to your repository.
 This might be advantageous, if you collaborate with others not having *drawio desktop* installed on their machines.

+## Example

+Within the *example* folder, you will find a minimal LaTeX setup of how to use this package.

 ## Acknowledgement